hashicorp/terraform-provider-helm/website/docs/d/repository.html.markdown

 * `name` - Name of the repository read from the home.
 * `url` - URL of the repository read from the home.

-## Old resource helm_repository

-Before 0.9.0 `helm_repository` was a resource and not a data source.
-The old resource is now a shim to the data source to preserve backwards compatibility.
-As the use of the resource is deprecated it is strongly suggested to move to the new data source as the compatibility will be removed in a future release.